Electrical trade school prepares graduates for lucrative electrician jobs.

 Finally, aspiring electricians should check the accreditation status of their prospective programs.
 Electrical trade schools are usually considered vocational, which means they should be nationally accredited by an approved accrediting organization.
 Learn more about accreditation here.

 Electricians benefit from above-average salaries and strong employment forecasts.
-The BLS projects faster-than-average job growth for electricians from 2019-2029.
-In many cities, electricians earn even higher salaries than the national average.
-Below, you'll find salary and job growth data for electricians.
+The average salary for an electrician is $56,180, according to the BLS.
+However, in many cities, electricians earn even higher salaries than the national average.

 |Los Angeles, California||$76,000|